 STEP 2: SIGN UP FOR AND COMPLETE EDHI 200

 EDHI 200 is a one-credit hour academic course focused on residence hall leadership and is a required part of the selection process.
 Students can sign up for EDHI 200 when registering for other spring courses.
-Employment is contingent upon successfully completing the course with a B grade or higher.
-The course has a required booklet that is available for purchase at the Ball State Bookstore.
+Academic Peer Mentors who have completed EDHI 200 with a B or Higher are given preference during the hiring process.
+If you have not completed EDHI 200 prior to employment, your employment will be contingent on enrollment in this course in your first semester of employment.
 Please check the course catalog to see the sections scheduled for the semester, as well as availability.

 Students who pass the written application will connect with the Living-Learning Community Team in a 30-minute interview.
 A professional or graduate staff member and 2 current APMs will ask you questions about the position and your skills.